A paper by DXC Leading Edge

 Therefore, understanding and improving our expertise around the human experience is a critical advantage in a highly competitive, and often unpredictable, global economy.
 This is particularly true in the case of improving customer satisfaction.
 The early days of the “experience marketplace” focused almost entirely on the buying customer, and to a lesser extent on the patient or citizen.
 Lessons from this period need to be used to create better experiences that improve satisfaction for customers, employees and business partners.

 Understanding and improving our expertise around the human experience is a critical advantage in a highly competitive, and often unpredictable, global economy.

 Experience builds expertise

-Organisations that understand human experience will be in a good position to ensure they have access to the right expertise.
+Organizations that understand human experience will be in a good position to ensure they have access to the right expertise.
 Experience builds expertise.
-In the Accelerated Now, experience and expertise will increase in value to organisations as teams move from being managed to being enabled.
+In the Accelerated Now, experience and expertise will increase in value to organizations as teams move from being managed to being enabled.
 An enabled team is likely to be more innovative and deliver better results.

-Expertise is a process, usually driven by interactions with different practitioner characteristics within groups and organisations.
+Expertise is a process, usually driven by interactions with different practitioner characteristics within groups and organizations.
 This can lead to optimal performance developing over time.
-Therefore, organisations have to be aware that in order for expertise to develop, experience has to exist; the two are interlinked.
+Therefore, organizations have to be aware that in order for expertise to develop, experience has to exist; the two are interlinked.
 Expertise is acquired by a team through experience and the practice of getting things done.